Child of Fortune: Style and themes

 In a 1999 interview, Spinrad spoke about his use of language in his "far-future" novels, Child of Fortune and The Void Captain's Tale: "In these books, people speak this kind of mélange language of human languages, to the point where everybody speaks their own dialect of this common language – their own sprach of lingo, I call it.
 I hasten to say, these books are at least 80% in English!
 But in Void Captain's Tale, the starship captain speaks a more Germanic form, and in Child of Fortune it's more latinate and Italian."

 Critic Wendy Erisman saw Child of Fortune as a work of utopian science fiction.
 Spinrad's wanderjahr is a prototypical rite of passage that takes place in three stages: separation, margin, and reintegration.
 Traditional "stagnant" utopias are based on oppressive social controls, but the freedom or the "margin" phase of the wanderjahr "becomes an impetus for creativity and social change" that allows young people to take their place in a constantly evolving utopia.

 Spinrad has called the book "an Anarchist novel, because there's no government".

 Criticism

-The book reviewer H. Kirchhoff felt that "[f]or all its invention and flash, the book is irretrievably marred by Spinrad's arch, self-consciously ornate language."
+In The Globe and Mail, book reviewer H. Kirchhoff felt that "[f]or all its invention and flash, the book is irretrievably marred by Spinrad's arch, self-consciously ornate language."
 A common criticism was that the book was too long and "overblown".

 A short review in the Los Angeles Times was guardedly positive: "Entertaining if you read it in long stretches, but picking up the rhythm of the in-house jargon, a pastiche of German, French, Spanish and Hindu (I believe) takes some getting used to."
 The New York Times was also mostly positive, stating that the difficult language was "worth the effort".